alinix1/primary-care-shortage-analysis/README.md

 - **FQHCs alone are insufficient to offset hospitalization burden** they may be treating the sickest counties but can't fully compensate for systemic PCP gaps.

-- **The shortage itself may be contributing to worse chronic disease management over time** PCP shortages correlate more strongly with chronic disease than hospitalizations (diabetes r=0.38 vs hospitalization r=0.18), suggesting shortages drive worse disease management over time.
+- **The shortage itself may be contributing to worse chronic disease management over time** PCP shortages correlate more strongly with chronic disease than hospitalizations (diabetes r=0.39 vs hospitalization r=0.18), suggesting shortages drive worse disease management over time.

-- **Triple burden counties are concentrated in the rural South and Appalachia** — top priority counties span VA, AL, GA, MS, IL, NE, IN, AR, OK, SD, LA, ND, TX, MO, KS; 69 classified as high priority (Tier 2), 8 out of 10 are dual-designated (HPSA + MUA/P).
+- **Triple burden counties are concentrated in the rural South and Appalachia**

 - **Scale of the problem is significant** findings point to 2,599 HPSA-designated counties, 671 counties with high disease burden, and counties in the highest shortage quartile average 272+